CityOfBoston/boston.gov-d7/guides/03-contributing-to-boston.gov.md

 ```

-### Contributing to development
+### Contribute to development

-This section will help you get started contributing to the development of Boston.gov.
-To get started, you'll need to get a development environment up and running.
+To contribute to the development of Boston.gov, you'll need to get a development environment up and running.
+This section will get you started.

-Our process resembles a [Gitflow Workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow) with the follow specifics -
+Our process resembles a [Gitflow Workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow) with the following specifics:

 * The `master` branch is always ready for deployment.
 * All development is performed against a `develop` branch.
-* Prior to release, `develop` is deployed to our staging environment and tested.
+* Before release, `develop` is deployed to our staging environment and tested.
 It is then merged into `master` and `master` is deployed to production.

 #### Project setup